Archive for 2004

-The Boys over at All-Baseball have a conference call-type of string on the steroids issue that warrants attention.
+The Boys over at All-Baseball have a conference call-type of string on the that warrants attention.
 I am still too stunned and twisted too have much more to say about it right now.

 I have to say, as dismayed and disarmed as I am with these revelations, OBM is just about the hottest site in the world right now.
 I guess you’d say I’m conflicted.
 In reference to some of the terrific backtalk, let me respond to some of you directly: